-If you’re here to decide between El Nido Tour C or El Nido Tour A, I can’t entirely make the decision for you as we all have our own preferences.
+If you’re trying to decide between El Nido Tour C and El Nido Tour A, I can’t make the decision for you as we all have our own preferences.

-Perhaps one reason I like Tour C is that there were only 12 tourists at the boat at that time, so the atmosphere felt more relaxed.
-Our tour guide was also very funny, which added to the wonderful and unforgettable experience.
-This was also the day that I have found new friends!
+Perhaps one reason I enjoyed Tour C more was that there were only 12 tourists on the boat, creating a more relaxed atmosphere.
+Our tour guide was also very funny, which made the experience even more wonderful and unforgettable.
+Plus, this was the day I met new friends!

 Tour C Summary

 The Tour C package is also a full-day island tour.
-We took beautiful portraits on Helicopter Island, went kayaking on Cadlao Lagoon, had lunch at Talisay Beach with a stunning view thanks to the nearby islands, snorkeled at Star Beach, and enjoyed the thrill of entering the Secret Beach.
+We took beautiful portraits on Helicopter Island, went kayaking at Cadlao Lagoon, had lunch at Talisay Beach with a stunning view of the nearby islands, snorkeled at Star Beach, and enjoyed the thrill of entering the Secret Beach.

 Helicopter Island

 Helicopter Island, also known as Dilumacad Island, is a captivating destination situated in the Bacuit Archipelago near El Nido, Palawan, Philippines.
-This island earned its nickname due to its unique shape resembling that of a helicopter when viewed from a distance.
+This island earned its nickname due to its unique shape, which resembles a helicopter when viewed from a distance.

 Cadlao Lagoon